MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-set-up-journal-templates-and-batches.md

     |**Reported**|If the entry has already been reported to the tax authorities, select the **Reported** check box.
 This check box is selected automatically when you run the **Intrastat - Make Disk Tax Auth** batch job for this entry.|

 4. To close the window, choose the **OK** button.

- For more information, see [How to: Print Intrastat Reports for Italy](how-to-print-intrastat-reports-for-italy.md).

 ## See Also
   [Italy Local Functionality](italy-local-functionality.md)